babetoduarte/TootNotify/README.md

 ![Toot - DM to user with four images attached](./media/4-Toot_Gallery.png "Toot - DM to user with four images attached")

-__If more than four media files are passed to `TootNotify.py -f` only the first four media files will be attached to the direct message.__
+__If more than four media files are passed to `tootnotify -f` only the first four media files will be attached to the direct message.__

 ### Toot with 'sensitive' media